 Mr. Motion and I are getting ready to take the plunge and adopt a dog.
 Please help me figure out what I _should_ be figuring out before we go and meet some dogs.
 Much beanplating within... [more inside]

+Our dog has a couple of raised, crusty bumps on the inside of one of his ears, near the tip.
+On the other ear, he has a patch of dry, crusty skin on the inside of his ear maybe a centimeter or so long.
 They don't seem to be bother him, but they're certainly not normal and haven't always been there.
 We went to the vet who ran some tests and gave us a topical antibiotic and steroid, which didn't make a difference.
 I'd like to have some idea of what they are and ideally, how we can help resolve them.
 Way more details and photos below. [more inside]